test157t/VRM-Assets-Pack-For-Silly-Tavern/README.md

 ![image](https://github.com/test157t/VRM-Assets-Pack-For-Silly-Tavern/assets/111318644/45c8c74f-ffe6-48d0-a1ec-deef5c62844b)

 We have had about 50 help requests regarding missing vrm folders, and every single one had to do with people being on the wrong branch.

+Have fun, and remember praise @keij for not only putting up with me- but all the time and effort he has spent to make this possible for all of you.